 Marketable securities consist of investments with original maturities greater than ninety days and less than one year from the balance sheet date.
 The Company classifies all of its investments as available-for-sale securities.
 Accordingly, these investments are recorded at fair value, which is based on quoted market prices.
 Unrealized gains and losses are recognized and determined on a specific identification basis and are included in other comprehensive loss.
-Realized gains and losses are determined on a specific identification basis and are included in other income on the consolidated statement of operations and comprehensive loss.
+Realized gains and losses are determined on a specific identification basis and are included in other income on the consolidated statement of operations and other comprehensive loss.
 Amortization and accretion of discounts and premiums is recorded in interest income.
-The Company has invested available cash in U.S. Treasury obligations.
+At December 31, 2023, the Company has invested available cash in money market funds, and at December 31, 2022 the Company invested available cash in U.S. Treasury securities.